Stablecoins Settled 30 Trillion and Institutions Finally Understand Why

 - When JPMorgan settles billions daily,

-- When BlackRock anchors half a billion on-chain,
+- When BlackRock anchors half a billion onchain,

-these players are not experimenting.
+these players aren’t experimenting.

-They are committing capital, engineering resources, and reputational weight.
+They’re committing capital, engineering resources, and reputational weight.

-Institutions are not visiting.
-They are moving in.
+Institutions aren’t visiting.
+They’re moving in.